How Cryptid is Changing the Horror Film Industry

 “My directing background has been almost in horror films.
 I have directed five different short films that have gone to festivals and three feature films, two of which secured distribution on a global platform.
 My latest horror feature, “The Killing of Jacob Marr” was released in October 2010.
 It has since gotten rave reviews at leading independent movie sites like “Ain’t it Cool News and is currently available on a multitude of OD platforms such as Amazon Prime, IndiReign, Comcast Xfinity StreamPix, and Cinecliq.

-He adds, “I am also the founder and president of 221 Films Inc. for the last eight years and I am the president and managing member of Cryptid, Llc.
-In between directing films, I work as a freelance cinematographer and have shot feature films, commercials, and documentaries as well as shooting for shows on TLC, Hulu, PBS, and DIY network.
+He adds, “I am also the founder and president of 221 Films Inc. for the last eight years.
+I am the president and managing member of Cryptid, Llc.
+In between directing films, I work as a freelance cinematographer.
+I have shot feature films, commercials, and documentaries as well as shooting for shows on TLC, Hulu, PBS, and DIY network.
 So my experience both in the horror industry as well as the production industry gives me a huge amount of creditability in completing and selling a film in the market.”

 The inspiration behind the film